HL7/VhDir/pages/_includes/vhdir-endpoint-intro.md

 Each endpoint must have:

-1. A status in `endpoint.status`
+1. A status code in `endpoint.status`
-1. A connectionType in `endpoint.connectionType`
+1. A connectionType code in `endpoint.connectionType`
-1. An organization responsible for managing the endpoint in `endpoint.managingOrganization`
-1. A period for which the endpoint is available in `endpoint.period`
 1. At least one indication of the type of content the endpoint supports in `endpoint.payloadType`
 1. One technical address for connecting to the endpoint in `endpoint.address`
-1. For each use case defined for the endpoint, one indication of the type of services provided in `endpoint.useCase.type`

 **Profile specific implementation guidance:**